 Sexual Harassment: The law criminalizes sexual harassment, but the law was not always effectively enforced.
 It is unlawful to make unwanted sexual advances, repeatedly follow or pursue others against their will, initiate repeated and unwanted communications with others, or engage in any other "menacing" behavior.
-Sexual harassment is punishable by a fine not exceeding leones 14.3 million (\$1,960) or imprisonment not exceeding three years.
-Through August, the FSU reported 698 cases of sexual harassment offenses.
-No reliable data was available on the prevalence of sexual harassment, but it was thought to be widespread and greatly underreported.
+Conviction of sexual harassment is punishable by a fine not exceeding 14.3 million leones (\$1,960) or imprisonment not exceeding three years.
+No reliable data was available on the prevalence of sexual harassment.